9 Best Investment Apps in the UK for 2024

 What Is Investing?

-Now we’ve listed some of our favourite investment apps, now time to ask the fundamental question; what is investing?
+Now that we’ve listed some of our favourite investment apps, it’s time to ask the fundamental question: What is investing?

-In simple terms, investing is the process of allocating money with the expectation of generating future returns.
+In simple terms, investing is allocating money with the expectation of generating future returns.
 As financial organisations have grown more diffuse, the question of ‘how to invest’ has been answered in many various forms, with many investing apps created to keep consumers spoilt for choice.

 These days, the concept of ‘investing’ typically refers to buy-and-hold positions, with trades executed and sold over the course of months, if not years.
 In contrast, ‘trading’ connotes shorter-term strategies, which attempt to profit from smaller price swings.